top of page

 Image of a Nandi Flame tree at Karatina

-The Nandi flame has various names according to the Kenyan Community for instance in Kikuyu it is referred to as Mbumbiri in Kipsigis it is referred to as Sebetaiyet in Luhya Language it is referred to as Mutsulia,
+The Nandi flame has various names according to the Kenyan Community for instance in Kikuyu Language it is referred to as Mbumbiri Tree In Kipsigis Language it is referred to as Sebetaiyet Tree In Luhya Language it is referred to as Mutsulia Tree, In Bukusu language it is referred to as kumuchiririsia Tree

 Nandi Flame seeds